moysklad/api-remap-1.2-doc-in/source/includes/changelog/_changelog.md

 Learn more about working with the Kladana API in [Workbook](../workbook/#workbook).

+### 27-11-2024
+#### Added
+- Renamed "User Directory" to "[Custom list](../dictionaries/#entities-custom-list)" to align with the web interface.
+- Added metadata output for additional fields in Custom list metadata.
+- Added an `ID` field to the metadata of a Custom list.
+- Added output of additional fields in Custom list elements.

 ### 19-11-2024
 #### Added
 - Field `salesMargin` added in [Profitability report](https://dev.kladana.com/doc/api/remap/1.2/reports/#reports-profitability-report)